BerndFranzen/Mod-HAMMR/README.md

 A: But then I need to know: How Are My Mods Really?

-This is where Mod-HAMMR (How Are My Mods Really) my be helpflu to you.
+This is where Mod-HAMMR (How Are My Mods Really) my be helpful to you.
 This tool crawls through your SWGOH roster and shows you:
 - All your characters with their gear, power and how they are / should be modded
 - Freely customizeable squads that reflect your squad selection within the game, helping you to keep focus und which chars to improve next.